xberesik/ccbda-tutorial/README.md

 3. Select instance type "ml.t2.medium"
 4. Leave other options as default and select "create notebook instance"

 It will take some time to launch notebook instances.
-Once it showed status as "InService" you can click on "Open jupyter" option which will launched a new jupyter notebook instance.
-Create new python script by clicking on new->conda_python3.
-You can also use upload button to upload existing files from your computer.
-Play a bit with your fresh notebook before next step.
+Once it showed the status as "InService" you can click on "Open jupyter" option which will launch a new jupyter notebook instance.
+Create a new python script by clicking on new->conda_python3.
+You can also use the upload button to upload existing files from your computer.
+Play a bit with your fresh notebook before the next step.

 Try also to start up with Amazon SageMaker Studio and create some sample code.
-Dont forget to add screenshots from your path into readme!
+Don't forget to add screenshots from your path into readme!

 ![Take some photo](gifs/giphy.gif)